 If you are having problems with the transmission in your Tundra, such as clunky shifting or hesitation, check the fluid level first - it is amazing how many drivers pay thousands of dollars for transmission work when a half quart of transmission fluid would have fixed the problem.

-Because you have to start somewhere2008 Toyota Tundra SR5 4.7L V8 Crew Cab Pickup
+See how to seal up minor power steering fluid leaks2008 Toyota Tundra SR5 4.7L V8 Crew Cab Pickup